-If you feel there is a problem, do have faith in our local associates and bring it to their attention.
-It is not a good idea to harbour a complaint for redress later rather than seek remedy locally.
+If you feel there is a problem, do have faith in our local associates and bring it to their attention immediately.
+It is not a good idea to harbour a complaint and hope to raise it on your return rather than seek remedy locally.

 Suggested Reading List

 The Lonely Planet Guide to Japan (Lonely Planet Publications): As ever Lonely Planet provide excellent guides to all the places you could wish to visit in Japan, as well as a wealth of other useful information.

 Japan - Eyewitness Guide (Dorling Kindersley Publications): Less bulky than the LP but a very informative guide of the major areas with beautiful photographs and illustrations.